exercism/ruby/generatorv2/README.md

 The template is located under the `.meta` for each exercise.

 This template has to be manually written for each exercise.
-The goal although is to make it so that you only have to write the template once and then it will be able to be used to generate new tests.
+The goal is to make it so that you only have to write the template once and then it will be able to be used to generate new tests.

 The template file is written in [Embedded Ruby(ERB)][erb].
 ERB enables you to write Ruby code inside of the template file.